nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 ### FOLLOW-UP QUESTIONS AND REFLECTIONS

 01. What is the hardest/most challenging thing you had to do this week for DGL 104?
 How did you overcome this challenge?

+The most challenging task I encountered this week for DGL 104 was allocating time for both Part 1 and Part 2 of the community code project, along with writing reflections in the journal.
+I followed a method of working on both simultaneously, which led me to fall a bit behind schedule.
+To overcome this challenge, I adopted a different approach.
+I prioritized addressing the issues in the pattern-library project and requested assignment to them.
+I learnt that by focusing on tasks with closer deadlines, I could better manage my time and ensure timely completion of essential project components.

 ## References